segmentio/segment-docs/src/connections/destinations/catalog/woopra/index.md

 ---
-title: Woopra
+title: Woopra Destination
 ---

 Our Woopra destination code is all open-source on GitHub if you want to check it out: [Javascript](https://github.com/segment-integrations/analytics.js-integration-woopra), [Server](https://github.com/segmentio/integration-woopra).

 ## Getting Started

 When you toggle on Woopra in Segment, this is what happens:

-+ Our CDN is updated within 5-10 minutes.
++ Our CDN is updated within 45 minutes.
 Then our snippet will start asynchronously loading Woopra's javascript onto your page.
 This means you should remove Woopra's snippet from your page.
 + Woopra will start automatically collecting data on your site.

 Woopra is supported on client-side and server-side.